 To plant gaillardia seeds outside, rake the soil surface and scatter seeds.
 (Do not cover; the seeds need light to sprout.)
 Mist lightly and keep the area moist until seeds germinate (can take 2-3 weeks)—thin seedlings to about 12” apart when true leaves emerge.

 Blanket flower grows best in full sun, with light, dry, well-drained soil.
-Gaiirdia will grow best in the ground rather than in raised beds with rich soil and regular irrigation.
+Grows best in the ground rather than in raised beds with rich soil and regular irrigation.
 Do not fertilize gaillardia plants.

 Although the plants are drought-tolerant, give them regular water until they are established and growing well.
 Once established, they may get root rot if they receive too much water.